croquet/wordpress-webshowcase-plugin/readme.txt

 Contributors:      The Croquet Corporation
 Tags:              block
 Tested up to:      6.1.1
-Stable tag:        0.1.0
+Stable tag:        1.0.0
 License:           Apache 2.0
 License URI:       https://www.apache.org/licenses/LICENSE-2.0

 A Croquet Web Showcase block allows you to embed a 3D multiplayer environment into your WordPress page.
-All it takes is to specify the locations of the image and video assets and rest is taken care of.

 == Description ==